gerlero/porousMicroTransport/README.md

 To choose a model for your simulation, set the `unsaturatedFlowModel` entry in `transportProperties`.
 Then set the model-specific parameters in the corresponding coefficient subdictionary.

+### Special boundary conditions for flow

+_Flow solvers only._

+Besides the standard OpenFOAM boundary conditions (e.g. `zeroGradient`, `fixedValue`), the solvers support these additional boundary conditions for `theta`:

+* `darcyGradPressure`: follow the boundary condition set for velocity (same as [`darcyGradPressure` in **porousMultiphaseFoam**](https://porousmultiphasefoam.readthedocs.io/en/latest/darcyGradPressure.html)).

+* `exhaustible`: models an inlet reservoir with a fixed volume of fluid that is gradually depleted as fluid flows into the domain.
+A `remaining` entry is required (volume remaining in the reservoir).

 ### Transported species

 _Transport solvers only._